kennymudiaga/ludo-square/Docs/game-rules.md

 - Custom dice rules and betting
 - Tournament modes
 - Voice chat integration
+- **Game Coins & Staking**: Players can purchase, stake, and win game-coins

 This specification provides the foundation for our Nigerian-style Ludo implementation with configurable classic mode support.